boostorg/boost/more/getting_started.rst

 .. _auto-linking:

-Most Windows compilers and linkers have so called “auto-linking support,” which is used by many Boost libraries to eliminate the second challenge.
+Most Windows compilers and linkers have so-called “auto-linking support,” which eliminates the second challenge.
 Special code in Boost header files detects your compiler options and uses that information to encode the name of the correct library into your object files; the linker selects the library with that name from the directories you've told it to search.

 Link to a Boost Library from the Visual Studio Command Prompt .............................................................